TimTr/dotfiles/README.md

 ## Useful reference links

 Documentation (or the start of docs) can be [found here](https://timtr.github.io/Dotfiles/docs/).
-Note that the `docs` folder must be in lower-case for GitHub Pages support.
+Note that the `docs` directory must be in lower-case for GitHub Pages support.
 Capital `Docs` will fail.

 Which `zsh` files contain which settings: [CodeSpaces and Dotfiles](https://unix.stackexchange.com/questions/71253/what-should-shouldnt-go-in-zshenv-zshrc-zlogin-zprofile-zlogout)